team-friendo/signalboost/README.md

 This puts the commands in `signalboost/cli/boost-commands` on your $PATH by symlinking `cli/boost` to `/usr/bin/boost`.
 If that feels intrusive to you, you are welcome to put `boost` on your $PATH in another way, or by just invoking it as `signalboost/cli/boost`)

+> NOTE: because this is a symlink if you move or rename your signalboost directory it will break.
+It will also not work in any secondary directory you create because it will run in the initial one so be use the uninstall command to clean up and re-install.

 You can uninstall it later with: